ErikBuer/SineTables.jl/docs/src/Examples/basic_use.md

 # Basic Use

-Lets create a lookup table for a 12-bit DAC.
+Let's create a lookup table for a 12-bit DAC.

 ```@example SineTables
 using ..SineTables